 Special Education Teacher $2,000 sign-on bonus!

-BASIS Scottsdale Primary East Campus - Home of the Bullpups is seeking qualified candidates for a Special Education Teacher for the 2023/24 school year!
+BASIS Oro Valley Primary - Home of the Jaguars is seeking qualified candidates for a Special Education Teacher to start ASAP!

 The role of the Special Education Teacher is to work directly with students to identify and fulfill needed educational services and supports as part of a student’s Individualized Education Program (IEP).
 Special Education Teacher participates in IEP meetings and provides support to the general education teachers regarding classroom interventions, student accommodations, modifications, and special education requirements.

 - Bachelor’s degree from an accredited college or university.

 - Valid Identity Verified Prints (IVP) Fingerprint Clearance Card and/or satisfactory applicable state background check, current special education certificate valid in relevant jurisdiction, CPR and First Aid.